 Bridging is a visual indication of overlapping between two connectors.

 Orthogonal connectors take a smart path that avoids overlapping with nodes to which they are connected.

 Arrows or decorators at the edges of connectors are used to represent relationships between nodes.

-Corner radius can be specified for edges in connectors.
+The corner radius can be specified for edges in connectors.